tsipkens/atems/README.md

 The set of available methods is summarized below.

-### + seg: A general segmentation function

-The `agg.seg` function is a general, multipurpose wrapper function that attempts several methods listed here in sequence, prompting the user after each attempt.
-Specifically, the method attempts:

-1. The ***k*-means** classifier (following [Sipkens and Rogak][jaskmeans]), prompting the user after segmentation is complete.
-The user can either (*i*) accept the result as is, (*ii*) reject the output altogether and move on to the next method, (*iii*) choose to remove particles, or (*iv*) add either entirely new particles or add pixels to existing particles (which involves skipping ahead to Step 3, using the current segmentation as a starting point).

-2. The **Otsu** classifier, with the same prompts following segmentation.

-3. Use the GUI-based slider method (the `agg.seg_slider(...)` function described below) to produce a largely-manual segmentation.

-This is repeated until the user has classified all of the images that were passed to the function.

 ### + seg_kmeans: *k*-means segmentation

-This function applies a *k*-means segmentation approach following [Sipkens and Rogak][jaskmeans] and using three feature layers, which include:
+This function applies a *k*-means segmentation approach following [Sipkens and Rogak (2021)][jaskmeans] and using three feature layers, which include:

 FEATURE 1. a *denoised* version of the image,